Check out our handy guides for more help contesting a will

 Ideally, if you are planning on contesting a will, you will do so before probate has been granted.
-This is simply because once the assets have been shared out between the inheritors, it is harder to reassess everything.
+This is simply because once a grant of probate has been obtained and the assets have been shared out between the inheritors, it is harder to reassess everything.

 However, what if you can’t do that?
 Perhaps you don’t know what’s in the will until probate has begun.

 It’s not too late to attempt to contest a will.
-Whilst there are time limits, depending on what the grounds for contesting are, it is still possible to contest a will after probate.
+Whilst there are time limits, depending on what the grounds are for contesting a will, it is still possible to contest a will after probate.

 - Contact a solicitor as soon as possible.
 Explain that you are looking to contest a will, give your grounds for contesting and let them know that probate has already been granted.
 Your solicitor will be able to let you know how likely you are to be successful.

 - The sooner you register your concern, the better a chance you have with your grounds for contesting.
 For example, if you wait months or even a year to contest a will, it looks like it is not particularly important to you, and is not necessary.
 In many cases, the grounds for contesting become void after 6 months.